oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 utilizing some form of tokens.
 This list of threats is based on NIST Special Publication 800-63 [NIST800-63].

-#### Token manufacture/modification
+#### Access token manufacture/modification

-An attacker may generate a bogus token or modify the token contents (such as the authentication or attribute statements) of an existing token, causing the resource server to grant inappropriate access to the client.
+An attacker may generate a bogus access token or modify the token contents (such as the authentication or attribute statements) of an existing token, causing the resource server to grant inappropriate access to the client.
 For example, an attacker may modify the token to extend the validity period; a malicious client may modify the assertion to gain access to information that they should not be able to view.

-#### Token disclosure
+#### Access token disclosure

-Tokens may contain authentication and attribute statements that include sensitive information.
+Access tokens may contain authentication and attribute statements that include sensitive information.

-#### Token redirect
+#### Access token redirect

-An attacker uses a token generated for consumption by one resource server to gain access to a different resource server that mistakenly believes the token to be for it.
+An attacker uses an access token generated for consumption by one resource server to gain access to a different resource server that mistakenly believes the token to be for it.

-#### Token replay
+#### Access token replay

-An attacker attempts to use a token that has already been used with that resource server in the past.
+An attacker attempts to use an access token that has already been used with that resource server in the past.

 ### Threat Mitigation

-A large range of threats can be mitigated by protecting the contents of the token by using a digital signature.
+A large range of threats can be mitigated by protecting the contents of the access token by using a digital signature.

 Alternatively, a bearer token can contain a reference to authorization information, rather than encoding the information directly.
-Such references MUST be infeasible for an attacker to guess; using a reference may require an extra interaction between a server and the token issuer to resolve the reference to the authorization information.
+Such references MUST be infeasible for an attacker to guess; using a reference may require an extra interaction between a server and the access token issuer to resolve the reference to the authorization information.
 The mechanics of such an interaction are not defined by this specification.

-This document does not specify the encoding or the contents of the token; hence, detailed recommendations about the means of guaranteeing token integrity protection are outside the scope of this document.
-The token integrity protection MUST be sufficient to prevent the token from being modified.
+This document does not specify the encoding or the contents of the access token; hence, detailed recommendations about the means of guaranteeing access token integrity protection are outside the scope of this specification.
+The access token integrity protection MUST be sufficient to prevent the token from being modified.

-To deal with token redirect, it is important for the authorization server to include the identity of the intended recipients (the audience), typically a single resource server (or a list of resource servers), in the token.
+To deal with access token redirects, it is important for the authorization server to include the identity of the intended recipients (the audience), typically a single resource server (or a list of resource servers), in the token.
 Restricting the use of the token to a